dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 ### Event handlers

-When event handlers are created using:
+Client-side code triggers invocations of C# code when event handlers are created using:

 * `@onclick`
 * `@onchange`
 * Other `@on...` attributes
 * `@bind`

-Client-side code can trigger invocations of C# code.
 Event handler code might throw an unhandled exception in these scenarios.

-If an event handler throws an unhandled exception, the exception is fatal to the circuit.
-If the app calls code that could fail for external reasons (for example, a database query fails):
+If an event handler throws an unhandled exception (for example, a database query fails), the exception is fatal to the circuit.
+If the app calls code that could fail for external reasons, trap exceptions using a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.

-* The app should trap the exceptions using [try-catch](/dotnet/csharp/language-reference/keywords/try-catch).
-* Handle and log the error.

 If user code doesn't trap and handle the exception, the framework logs the exception and terminates the circuit.

 ### Component disposal

+A component may be removed from the UI, for example, because the user has navigated to another page.
 When a component that implements <xref:System.IDisposable?displayProperty=fullName> is removed from the UI, the framework calls the component's <xref:System.IDisposable.Dispose*> method.
-A component may be removed from the UI, for example, because the user has navigated to another page.

 If the component's `Dispose` method throws an unhandled exception, the exception is fatal to the circuit.
-If disposal logic may throw exceptions, the app should:

-* Trap the exceptions using [try-catch](/dotnet/csharp/language-reference/keywords/try-catch).
+If disposal logic may throw exceptions, the app should trap the exceptions using a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
-* Handle and log the error.

 For more information on component disposal, see <xref:blazor/components#component-disposal-with-idisposable>.